-In particular, you will need to focus on implementing a bundled payments policy, and related internal processes.
+In particular, firms will need to focus on implementing a joint payments policy, and related internal processes.
 You will need to set a budget as well as related budgeting procedures.
-You will need to enter (or amend) agreements with research providers.
+You will need to enter into (or amend) arrangements with research providers.
+This can include existing terms of business.
 On the client-facing side, you'll also need to update disclosures, and potentially terminate any existing RPA arrangements.
-As a practical matter, it will also be necessary for sell-side brokers to update their processes, to allow for the provision of research to investment managers on a bundled basis and/or the operation of CSAs on behalf of investment managers.